rotati/rotati.github.io/_posts/2015-01-14-using-the-benchmark-ruby-standard-library-module.md

 ### Conclusion

-In a real application, its unlikely that developers will be testing the Ruby API but instead may wish to test how their code performs before after refactoring.
+In a real application, its unlikely that developers will be testing the Ruby API directly like this.
+Instead developers may wish to test how their code performs before after refactoring.
+For Rails applications, it's commen to use [NewRelic](http://newrelic.com/) as a tool to monitor performance in Production.
+NewRelic can help developers quickly identify areas of the codebase that are slow to run.
+In development the developer can isolate and performance test this code using the Ruby Benchmark tool.

 As always, here is a [Gist for this Benchmark](https://gist.github.com/jensendarren/bc605c714f71f549180a)

+&nbsp;